Modern Slavery Statement

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or any part of our business.
 Further, we are committed to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

 We purchase and source products primarily from countries within the EU, including the UK, but also globally on a much smaller scale.
-From the suppliers with whom we have direct purchasing relationships, we will seek assurance during negotiations of the same high standards of corporate and ethical responsibility as we adhere to ourselves.
+From the suppliers with whom we have direct purchasing relationships, we seek assurance during negotiations that they adhere to the same standards of corporate and ethical responsibility as we do ourselves.

 A proportion of our purchasing is through agents and intermediaries.
-Where this occurs, we recognise our ability to influence labour standards and human rights further back along supply chains is limited to a degree, as we may be only one of many customers in an extensive marketplace.
-Owing to this, we recognise that some countries in our supply chain may present an increased risk of modern slavery.
-Accordingly, we will be committed to investigating what more can be reasonably done in this regard to help our effectiveness at mitigating human trafficking and promoting anti-slavery within our supply chain.
+Where this occurs, we recognise our ability to influence labour standards and human rights is more limited, given that we are more reliant on third parties.
+With such trading relationships we accept that some countries in our supply chain present an increased risk of modern slavery.
+Accordingly, we are committed to investigating what more can be reasonably done in this regard to help our effectiveness at mitigating the risk of any human trafficking and promoting anti-slavery within our supply chain.

-In developing our response to, understanding and support of, the aims and requirements of the Act, going forward we will over the next 12 months:
+In developing our response to understanding and supporting the aims and requirements of the Act, going forward we will:

-Whilst we consider ourselves to be low risk, we will continue to review our processes and practices to ensure that we identify and manage risks to establish our ongoing compliance with the Act.
+Whilst we consider ourselves to be low risk given the vast bulk of our sourcing is from within the UK and EU, we will continue to review our processes and practices to ensure that we identify and manage risks to ensure our ongoing compliance with the Act.

-For and on behalf of Charco 2010 Limited, C.P.
-Hart and Sons Limited, European Bathrooms (Amersham) Limited and European Bathrooms Limited
+For and on behalf of Charco 2010 Limited and C.P.
+Hart and Sons Limited